-Our Spotters would tell you it’s the incredibly diverse population; it’s that there is a story hidden behind every corner; it’s how the city is so diverse in its colors, lights and flavors that it will never cease to amaze and surprise you; it’s the mix between old and new, beautiful and ugly that keeps the city dynamic.
-Here are some of our picks for unique gems in Mexico City, in the words of our very own team of Spotters.
+Our Spotters would love you to learn more about the incredibly diverse population; that there is a story hidden behind every corner; how the city is so diverse in its colors, lights and flavors that it will never cease to amaze and surprise you; and how it’s the mix between old and new, beautiful and ugly that keeps the city dynamic.
+Here are some of our picks for unique gems in Mexico City, in the words of our Spotters!

 Hidden oasis in an urban world